-Les Paul was a superb guitarist, engineer and inventor - and despite being given dozens of guitars by Gibson, he rarely left them alone, modifying the controls, experimenting with new pickup designs and generally attempting to improve their useability.
-As a guitarist and vocalist he usually built a microphone into the guitar, allowing him to perfom without a mic' stand.
-In many ways the Les Paul Personal was the culmination of the mans experiments throughout the 1960s.
+Les Paul was a superb guitarist, engineer and inventor - and despite being given dozens of guitars by Gibson, he rarely left them alone, modifying the controls, experimenting with new pickup designs and generally attempting to improve their usability.
+As a guitarist and vocalist, he usually built a microphone into the guitar, allowing him to perform without a microphone stand.
+In many ways, the Les Paul Personal was the culmination of the man's experiments in recording electric guitars in the 1950s and throughout the 1960s.

 The Les Paul Personal was closely related to the Les Paul Professional guitar and Les Paul bass.
 It was first listed in the September 1969 Gibson price list, along with the above models; all low-impedance instruments in a dark walnut finish.
-The Les Paul Personal was the top of the range; $645, even more than the Les Paul Custom, at $575.
+The Les Paul Personal was the top of the range; priced at $645, it was even more expensive than the Les Paul Custom, at $575.

-It only appeared in one Gibson catalogue, the 1970 Les Paul brochure (see right) before production fizzled out into the early 1970s.
+It only appeared in one Gibson catalogue, the 1970 Les Paul brochure (see below) before production fizzled out into the early 1970s.

 Les Paul a great guitarist, but it was his inventive engineering skills that lead to the experimental circuitry that was the core of the low impedance Les Paul range.
 Electronically this was a very clever instrument, providing far greater degree of control to the tone produced by the instrument than on any other guitar at the time.